firstbatchxyz/dkn-compute-launcher/README.md

 ## About

 This repository contains the CLI application for the [DKN Compute Node](https://github.com/firstbatchxyz/dkn-compute-node).
 It provides a simple and efficient way to set up and run the Dria Compute Node.
-The launcher handles environment setup, model selection, and Docker Compose execution, making it easy to start the node with minimal configuration.
+The launcher automatically handles environment setup, model selection, and binary management, making it easy to start the node with minimal configuration.

 ## Features

 - **Environment Setup:** Automatically loads and manages environment variables.
 - **Model Selection:** Supports both predefined models from OpenAI and Ollama.
 Users can choose models interactively or via command-line flags.
-- **Docker Integration:** Ensures Docker is up and running, checks for necessary files, and pulls the latest node image.
+- **Binary Management:** The launcher automatically pulls the latest binary from the main repository and checks for updates each time it runs.
 - **Flexible Logging:** Allows setting different logging levels for easier debugging and monitoring.
 - **Background/Foreground Modes:** Run the node in either background or foreground mode based on your preference.